Whoaa512/starred/README.md

 ## TypeScript

+- [Kanaries/graphic-walker](https://github.com/Kanaries/graphic-walker) - An open source alternative to Tableau.
+Use it as a lite react component.
 - [stevenpetryk/mafs](https://github.com/stevenpetryk/mafs) - React components for interactive math
 - [facebookresearch/shumai](https://github.com/facebookresearch/shumai) - Fast Differentiable Tensor Library in JavaScript and TypeScript with Bun + Flashlight
 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!